-14. REPAIR OF EQUIPMENT EXCEEDING THE MAINTENANCE EXPENDITURE LIMIT (MEL):
+- 14. REPAIR OF EQUIPMENT EXCEEDING THE MAINTENANCE EXPENDITURE LIMIT (MEL):

 - a.
-MEL is defined as the total acceptable cost to repair an end item or reparable component to a fully serviceable condition as prescribed in the appropriate technical manual, technical bulletin, DA messages and guidance IAW Army Sustainment Command (ASC) MEL Wavier Policy.
-Generally, if repair cost exceeds the MEL, it is considered more economical in terms of operational as well as maintenance efficiencies to replace the item. - b.
+MEL is defined as the total acceptable cost to repair an end item or reparable component to a fully serviceable condition as prescribed in the appropriate technical manual, technical bulletin, DA messages, and guidance IAW Army Sustainment Command (ASC) MEL Wavier Policy.
+Generally, if repair costs exceed the MEL, it is considered more economical in terms of operational as well as maintenance efficiencies to replace the item.

+- b.
 Following initial inspection where it is determined that repair will exceed the MEL, commanders/activity directors with an operational need to have the equipment repaired may request such in writing to the Contract Maintenance Manager in Building 5300, Harmony Church.
 The Contract maintenance Manager will then submit all MEL wavier approvals to the IMMO/Staff for approval.
-Telephone number of the Contract Maintenance Manager is 706-626-4838. - c.
-Requests to exceed MEL must include the following documentation and information. - Three copies of the DA Form 5990E executed by the technical inspector of the field support unit noting the deficiencies found. - d.
-Provided the request does not exceed the MEL waiver ceiling (see AR 750-1 page 38), and the repair can be affected at the field or sustainment level, the Contract Maintenance Manager will submit the request through the IMMO and or to the appropriate chain of command to the applicable ACOM for a repair decision.
+Telephone number of the Contract Maintenance Manager is 706- 626-4838.

+- c.
+Requests to exceed MEL must include the following documentation and information.

+- One copy of the DA Form 5990E, 5988E and DA 7723 executed by the technical inspector of the field support unit noting the deficiencies found.

+- d.
+Provided the request does not exceed the MEL waiver ceiling (see AR 750-1 page 38 & AR 58-1 pg.
+47 (NTV/NSE), and the repair can be affected at the field or sustainment level, the Contract Maintenance Manager will submit the request through the IMMO and or to the appropriate chain of command to the applicable ACOM for a repair decision.
 If repair (s) must be performed at Depot level or a fleet waiver is being requested the approval must be processed through the applicable LCMC such as TACOM or CECOM.
-If approval is received, the appropriate MMD shop will affect the repair(s). \\
+If approval is received, the appropriate MMD shop will affect the repair(s).

-15. FABRICATION:
+- 15. FABRICATION:

 - a.
 The Allied Trades Shop can fabricate items with Acquisition Advice Code ("AAC" Code of "F"), and repair IAW technical manual.

 - b.
 Requests for fabrication must include as much detailed information as available but as a minimum the following will be included.

-- i.
-Nomenclature
+- Nomenclature

-- ii.
-End item nomenclature, If applicable
+- End item nomenclature, If applicable

-- iii.
-Physical sample if amiable or technical drawing with speciation's
+- Physical sample if amiable or technical drawing with speciation's

-- iv.
-NSN and/or part number
+- NSN and/or part number

-- v.
-Detailed technical description:
+- Detailed technical description:

-- a.
-Material an hardness
+- Material and hardness

-- b.
-Dimensions
+- Dimensions

+- Weight loading

+- Operating pressure

+- Drawings (blueprints preferred)

 - c.
-Weight loading

-- d.
-Operating pressure

-- e.
-Drawings (blueprints preferred)

-- c.
 Convenience fabrications requested by reimbursable customers will be fully reimbursable to the Logistics Readiness Center.
-Fabrication performed in support of a non-reimbursable customer's work order of an end item or repairable component will remain as necessary non-reimbursable work required to complete the work order to 10/20 standard.

-- d.
-Customers are encouraged to call the Allied Trades Shop Supervisor at 706-527- 3062 before hand to determine if the desired item to be fabricated is within the section's capability.
+Fabrication performed in support of a nonreimbursable customer's work order of an end item or repairable component will remain as necessary non-reimbursable work required to complete the work order to 10/20 standard. - d.
+Customers are encouraged to call the Allied Trades Shop Supervisor at 706 527- 3062 beforehand to determine if the desired item to be fabricated is within the section's capability.